henrikglass/shaq/docs/sel_functions.md

-uint rol(uint x, uint n)                                                         left rotate of `x` by `n`. uint ror(uint x, uint n)                                                         right rotate of `x` by `n`. uint copy_uint(str shader, str var)                                              Copies the value last assigned to the uniform variable `var` in the shader `shader`
+uint rol(uint x, uint n)                                                         left rotate of `x` by `n`. uint ror(uint x, uint n)                                                         right rotate of `x` by `n`. uint copy_uint(str shader, str var)                                              Copies the value last assigned to the uniform variable `var` in the shader `shader` uint eval_uint(str expr)                                                         Evaluates the expression `expr` and reinterprets it as a uint
 ```

 ## Returning float: